ajerez/vue-mobile-detection/README.md

+# IMPORTANT
+**Version 2.0.0 of this plugin only works with Vue 3.
+If you need Vue 2 compatibility install version 1.0.0**

 # vue-mobile-detection
-Vue.js prototype function `this.$isMobile()` that returns a Boolean value depending on whether or not the user is browsing with a mobile
+Vue.js global function `this.$isMobile()` that returns a Boolean value depending on whether or not the user is browsing with a mobile

 <p align="center">
   <a href="https://www.npmjs.com/package/vue-mobile-detection"><img alt="NPM Version" src="https://img.shields.io/npm/v/vue-mobile-detection.svg?style=for-the-badge"></a>